Our free membership, business.com+, takes the pain out of choosing new business services.

 FYIDid you know

-4. Embrace diversity and inclusion.
+4. Promote diversity and inclusion.

 As you break down silos and encourage employees from different departments to work together, keep in mind the importance of diversity and inclusion.
 Rarely do the best ideas arise when everyone on a team hails from the same background.
 Whether diversity means people of different races, gender identities, skill levels, ages, geographies or industries or folks with different points of view, your employees have much more productive brainstorming sessions that lead to new ideas and solutions.
 Those conversations are more impactful when everyone feels included, heard and valued.

 Create or designate spaces to encourage new ways of thinking.
 Provide areas where employees can get outside with their colleagues during the workday or create spaces to help get employees’ creative juices flowing.
+If you have a remote or hybrid organization, focus on digital collaboration tools and virtual innovation environments instead.

 6. Make innovation fun with gamification.